Now and then I am challenged

 you did not ask and yet seem curious

-I will say only this: that when I come to a place
+I will say this: whenever I come to a place

 where my road ends in a choice of right turn